REChain-Network-Solutions/DAO/Docs/API-Documentation.md

 ## Overview

-The REChain DAO API provides a comprehensive RESTful interface for interacting with the social networking platform.
-The API is built using a modular architecture with Express.js-inspired routing and supports both web and mobile applications.
+The REChain DAO API provides a comprehensive RESTful interface for interacting with the decentralized autonomous organization platform.
+The API is built using PHP with a modular architecture and supports both web and mobile applications.

 ## Base URL